Graduate nurse and midwife programs

 The Graduate Nurse and Midwife Programs are designed to provide support and education to ease your transition into practice, and allow for professional and personal development.
 Programs include debriefing sessions, case study presentations and many relevant professional development opportunities.
 You will have support through clinical educators, experienced nurses, midwives and clinical coaches.

 Programs run over a 12-month period.
 Employment is offered on a full-time basis (38 hours per week).
 Requests for part-time employment will be considered on a case-by-case basis.
-Commencement dates vary from late 2019 to mid-2020 depending on location.

 - Royal Darwin Hospital/Palmerston Regional Hospital

 There are a large range of clinical rotations available as part of the program.
 You will be allocated to a specific rotation plan at the beginning of your program.
 A small number of nursing clinical rotations may also be available through Gove District Hospital and Community Health Centres.